 4. Maintain a Lengthy Credit History:

 Maintaining a long credit history demonstrates stability and reliability to lenders.
 Avoid closing old credit accounts as they contribute to your credit history.
-If you have limited credit history, consider opening a credit-building credit card or obtaining a small loan that is manageable for you.
+If you have a limited credit history, consider opening a credit-building credit card or obtaining a small loan that is manageable for you.
 Ensure you meet all the payment obligations on time to establish a positive credit history and boost your credit score over time.

 5. Be Wary of Multiple Credit Applications: